Chinmay1297/skinet/README.md

 How do we query product based on price using generic repository ?

 We can use Specification Pattern, to be exact Generic Expression.

+//Put image here

+This returns an IQueryable object, which exposes the db.
+And it allows us to create inefficient queries.
+What it is doing is creating a LeakyAbstraction.

+The whole point of Repository Pattern is to abstract all these.

+So What do we do now?

+The Specification pattern to the rescue!
+    -Describes a query in an object
+    -Returns an IQueryable<T>
+    -Generic List method takes specification as parameter -Specification can have meaningful name
+        -OrdersWithItemsAndSortingSpecification
+        (This has meaningful name,, a quick glance at code describes what its going to do)

+Flow:
+spec -> Evaluator -> IQueryable<T> -> ListAsync(spec)